Accounting2

 This pricing strategy can also help small businesses gain a larger market share by analyzing and adjusting their prices with competitors 24/7 and actively considering external market factors, like supply chains, and how they may impact product availability.

-Over the last several years, there have been many examples of household names using dynamic pricing to great success.
+Over the last several years, many household names have used dynamic pricing to great success.
 We’ve already mentioned Uber, but another well-known company is Airbnb.
-It has its own built-in ‘smart pricing’ feature, which automatically changes nightly prices at accommodation based on customer demand, seasonal times of the year, and if any special events are happening in the immediate area, such as concerts or festivals.
+It has its own built-in Smart Pricing feature, which automatically changes nightly prices at accommodation based on customer demand, seasonal times of the year, and if any special events are happening in the immediate area, such as concerts or festivals.

-Amazon, one of the world’s largest online marketplaces, reportedly changes product prices over 2.5 million times daily across its website.
+Amazon uses dynamic pricing to alter the prices of goods throughout the day.
 This is done to reflect changes in the market and competitor prices and help increase its profit margins on items customers show greater interest in buying.

 The drawbacks of dynamic pricing